 The earliest signs of summer risks related health issues in elderly adults that can lead to heat stroke are tiredness, weakness, sudden excessive sweating, muscle cramp, dizziness, as well as headaches.
-But as the conditions start getting severe, further symptoms can start showing such as vomiting, fainting, nausea and others.
+But as the conditions start getting severe, further symptoms can start showing such as vomiting, fainting, nausea, and others.
 So, if you detect any of the above symptoms, you should take them to medical supervision as immediately as possible as heat stroke can set in within 10–15 minutes after the signs start showing up.

-Before any medical help arrives, what you can do to help them is by assisting the elderly adults in lying down in a cold environment and put a fan above them directly that will improve their body to cool down rapidly.
+Before any medical help arrives, what you can do to help them is by assisting the elderly adults in lying down in a cold environment and putting a fan above them directly that will improve their body to cool down rapidly.
 Or, you can take them to an air-conditioned room and start providing cooling fluids.
-A cold bath can also help them to lower down their body temperature rapidly.
+A cold bath can also help them to lower their body temperature rapidly.

 We, at TriBeCa Care, care about you, and your family.
 Our Elder Care is categorically structured to provide the elderly with the support that they deserve.
 If you have any further queries then feel free to reach us.
 Call us at + 913366064208 or request a callback.
 Email us at email@example.com